djumanoff/articles/efficient-rating-system/README.md

 ### Database structure

-Structure of the database is remains the same except we add few new columns in `drivers` table.
+Structure of the database remains the same except we add few new columns in `drivers` table.

 ![img.png](media/db_scheme_efficient.svg)

 There are 2 new columns: `rating_sum`, `rating_count`.
-So the name of the columns pretty much say what these columns will be storing.
+So the name of the columns pretty much says what these columns will be storing.

-`rating_sum` will store sum of all the ratings of the given driver, and `rating_count` will store number of the ratings of the given driver.
-Given that introduction you might already take a guess that using these two column it's pretty easy to calculate average rating of the driver, and you will be absolutely right!
+`rating_sum` will store sum of all the ratings of the given driver, and `rating_count` will store the number of the ratings of the given driver.
+Given that introduction you might already take a guess that using these two columns it's pretty easy to calculate average rating of the driver, and you will be absolutely right!

 However, there are few questions that need to be addressed:
 1. What happens if user changes his rating?